 The EJ Anime Museum aims to introduce the history and culture of Japan’s famous manga culture.
 Moreover, it will have a collection of 2.5 million comics and light novels.
 Furthermore, the museum will showcase by collections.
 For the opening of the museum the first exhibition commemorated the 35th anniversary of the monthly magazine publication Newtype.
-Following Newtype there was a Thomas the Tank Engine exhibition, then a Trigger and Good Smile Company exhibition, two Marvel exhibitions and a Gundam exhibition.
+Since then there has been two Thomas the Tank Engine exhibitions, a Trigger and Good Smile Company exhibition, two Marvel exhibitions and a Gundam exhibition.
 To name, but a few.
 In February 2023, a Snoopy Exhibitions starts on the 11th.
 Snoopy is huge in Japan, so it is bound to popular.

 The manga and light novel library is on the second floor.
 The Kado cafe is also on this floor.
 Both opened on August 1st 2020.
 In keeping with the architecture of the museum, there is also a rock museum on the 2nd floor.